Prelude0324/academic-_pages/_pages/about.md

 Since joining the Institute of Hydropower and Hydroinformatics at DUT in 2021, I have been deeply involved in reservoir operation research.
 This experience has ignited my passion for studying sustainable water management and the water-energy nexus.

-Currently, I am actively seeking a suitable Ph.D. position to advance my academic and research pursuits.
-Please visit this website and refer to the following links for more information.
+I am now actively seeking a Ph.D. position to advance my academic and research pursuits.
+Please review this website and following links for additional information.

 [Email](mailto:XiangyuMa_DUT@outlook.com) / [CV](https://prelude0324.github.io/academic_pages/files/Curriculum_Vitae.pdf) / [Github](https://github.com/Prelude0324) / [Researchgate](https://www.researchgate.net/profile/Xiangyu-Ma-21) /